1 & 2 Thess.

 "take away this cup from me: nevertheless not what I will, but what thou wilt" (Mark 14:36).

-To ask for the Spirit would be to ask for something not according to his will.
+To ask for the Spirit would be to ask for something not according to God's will.
 It is worth noting that in all the contexts quoted above, except the first, which is merely an introduction, Jesus associates this asking with love for the brethren.
 In the last one, a practical example of this type of prayer is given.
 The asking is for the forgiveness of a brother who has sinned.

 In the last two examples above notice how close this thought is to the "asking".
 In the next quotation the "asking" is elucidated by a practical example.